UCB-stat-159-s23/hw04-group17/contribution_statement.md

 ### Create utils.py
-Andy Zuo - completed all tasks in this part follow the direction
+Andy Zuo - completed all tasks in this part follow the direction Lia Yang & Helen Tan: fixed all the errors and mistakes on this task by rerun the notebook and modify the utils.py

 ### Make new plotting utility in utils.py
-Andy Zuo - completed all tasks in this part follow the direction
+Andy Zuo - completed all tasks in this part follow the direction Lia Yang & Helen Tan: fixed all the errors and mistakes on this task by modifying the utils.py file

 ### Add tests to utils.py
+Lia Yang & Helen Tan: finished adding four separate small tests to the functions in utils.py.
+The command pytest ligotools successfully ran all those tests.

 ### JupyterBook
 Didi Duan: Finished all tasks in this part.